MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/rds-read-replicas.md

     - Up to 5 secondary regions, can be used for reads only.
 Replication lag is less than 1 second
     - We can have up to 16 read replicas per secondary region
     - In case of a disaster, the RTO for promoting another region is less than 1 minute
-    - Typical cross-region replication takes less then 1 second
+    - Typical cross-region replication takes less than 1 second